Almamu/linux-wallpaperengine/README.md

 ### 5.5.3.
 Running as a screen's background
 Only screens configured with the XRandr extension are supported.
 To specify the screen names (as reported from xrandr tool) just use the ```--screen-root``` switch.
 You can specify multiple screens at the same time, for example:

-**IMPORTANT: Right now this doesn't work if there is anything drawing to the background (like a compositor, nautilus, etc)**
+**IMPORTANT: Right now this doesn't work if there is anything drawing to the background (like a compositor, gnome, kde, nautilus, etc)**

 ```
 ./linux-wallpaperengine --screen-root HDMI-1 --screen-root DVI-D-1 /home/almamu/Development/backgrounds/1845706469/